techbootcamp/book/modules/web-development/javascript/runtime.md

 **Bonus: Can this be done with the Chakra engine?
 Let's see it!**

-### Part 2: 40 minutes
+## Technical challenge

 Given what we know about parsing, ASTs, and compiling, let's design a weird compiler together!
-This compiler will take TI-99/4A Extended BASIC as its input and Javascript as its output.
-(This way, we could run old TI-99/4A Extended BASIC code in the browser!)
+This compiler will take TI-99 BASIC as its input and Javascript as its output.
+(This way, we could run old TI-99 BASIC code in the browser!)

 1. This project is inspired by Mariko Kosaka's [How to be a compiler&mdash;make a compiler with Javascript](https://medium.com/@kosamari/how-to-be-a-compiler-make-a-compiler-with-javascript-4a8a13d473b4) and [JBasic: A BASIC to Javascript compiler](https://www.codeproject.com/Articles/25069/JSBasic-A-BASIC-to-JavaScript-Compiler).
-Review the content at both of these links.
+Briefly review the content at both of these links.
-2. Visit [archive.org](http://www.archive.org) and search for books containing the phrase "TI-99."
-Identify books that describe how to write code in TI-99 BASIC (or TI-99 BASIC Extended).
+2. Open [*Matilda the Computer Cat*](https://archive.org/details/tibook_matilda-the-computer-cat-for-the-ti994a), a 1984 book about programming the TI-99.
+You can find other TI-99 programming books by searching [archive.org](http://www.archive.org).

 ![The computer cat](../../../images/runtime/matilda.png)

-3. Design a parser (pseudocode, drawings, or real code) that will take a subset of TI-99 BASIC commands and convert them to Javascript.
-Your parser should generate something like an AST as an intermediary.
+3. Design a parser that will take a subset of TI-99 BASIC commands and convert them to Javascript.
+Possible steps:

-### Part 3
+    - Find a simple TI-99 BASIC program
+    - Convert it to Javascript
+    - Back-engineer a parser (real, pseudocode, or diagrammatic) that would create the Javascript you wrote from the BASIC.

+> Hint: The pages in *Matilda the Computer Cat* are one off; the explanation of the code will appear on the page *before* the code.

-Write a blog post, tweet, or tell a friend about what you learned!
+4. Write a blog post, tweet, or tell a friend about what you learned!

 ## Resources
 * [Article] [Concurrency model and event loop](https://developer.mozilla.org/en-US/docs/Web/JavaScript/EventLoop)